-The provision for rehabilitation closure costs relate to areas disturbed during operations when the Dartbrook mine was active.
-Provision has been made to rehabilitate all areas of disturbance including surface infrastructure, buildings, underground mine workings and underground entries, using internal and external expert assessment of each aspect to calculate an anticipate cash outflow discounted to a net present value.
+The provision for rehabilitation closure costs relate to a present assessment to reinstate disturbed areas in accordance with the Dartbrook mining consent.
+Provision has been made to rehabilitate all areas of disturbance including surface infrastructure, buildings, underground mine workings and underground entries, using internal and external expert assessment of each aspect to calculate an anticipated cash outflow discounted to a net present value.
 At each reporting date the rehabilitation provision is re-measured in line with the then-current level of disturbance, cost estimates and other key inputs.
 The amount of provision relating to rehabilitation of areas is recognised in profit or loss as incurred.

-The Dartbrook mine was acquired under care and maintenance on 29 May 2017 and remained in that state for the financial year ended 30 June 2018.
-The consolidated entity has provided cash of \$8,950,000 to the NSW government, as required under relevant laws.
+The Dartbrook mine was acquired under care and maintenance remained in that state through the financial year ended 30 June 2019.
+The consolidated entity has provided cash of \$8,950,000 to the NSW government, as required under relevant laws and assessed by the relevant NSW government department.
 The consolidated entity will continue to assess the available and efficient rehabilitation options in parallel with potential development options for the mine.